 Certainly I’ve heard whisperings from friends which support my theory, and sometimes I’ve heard more than that too… (You know, like those times you inadvertently witness a couple having ‘banter’ which clearly goes far, far deeper than the humour they imagine they’re displaying through gritted teeth.
 Yep, you know exactly who I’m talking about because it’s all too common a scenario.)

-I’m referring to the fact that very often there tends to be an ‘alpha parent’ in the family (I’m totally confident more than 50% of readers will agree, for the love of God please don’t prove me wrong).
+I’m referring to the fact that very often there tends to be a default parent in the family, and I’m totally confident more than 50% of readers will agree.
+Right?

 As a blogger, I come across frequent stories of work-at-home dad bloggers subject to not only looks of surprise, but outright sexist rubbish about how they shouldn’t be in sole charge of their, erm, charge.
 This is ignorant, old-fashioned, and frankly ridiculous.
 For whatever reason, those families have made the decision for mum to be out at work and dad to be the primary caregiver during mum’s working hours.
-Granted, even in 2017 this is still considered an ‘unusual’ setup – but I think it’s fantastic and I wholeheartedly promote this equality.
+Granted, even in this day and age it’s considered an ‘unusual’ setup – but I think it’s fantastic and I wholeheartedly promote this equality.

 My point?
-Only that I’m at pains to make clear either parent can fall into the role of ‘dominant’.
+Only that I’m at pains to make clear either parent can fall into the default role I’m describing.

 I’d suggest it’s more often than not mum, based on the fact that she is the one spending the majority of time looking after the littlies – in most cases.
 Of course, if dad is the one at home, it’s more than possible it could be him to whom this role falls.
 And equally, if mum is still breastfeeding, then that could prove to be a natural pull back in her direction.